 Replace that old clunker

 The main thing to be aware of is that the older a boiler is, the less efficient it will be.
 Generally, it’s worth replacing your boiler at least every ten years to ensure both reliability and energy efficiency.
 A new boiler, whatever the type, will be both more environmentally-friendly and offer better performance overall.
+Make sure to know how much a new boiler cost which is detailed in this post.

 Salman Zafar is an ecopreneur, consultant, advisor, speaker and journalist with expertise in waste management, waste-to-energy, renewable energy, environment protection, conservation and sustainable development.
 His geographical areas of focus include Asia, Middle East, Africa and Europe.
 Salman is the Founder of EcoMENA, a popular voluntary organization based in Qatar.
 He is also the Founder and CEO of BioEnergy Consult, a reputed consulting firm active in biomass, waste-to-energy and waste management segments.